sophgo/libsophon/tpu-runtime/docs/reference/source_en/bmruntime/runtime.rst

 .. code-block:: cpp

   /*
-  This API is to initialise the tensor.
-It will alloc device mem to tensor->device_mem, so user should bm_free_device(p_bmrt, tensor->device_mem) to free it.
+  This API is to initialize the tensor.
+It will alloc device mem to tensor->device_mem, so user should use bm_free_device(p_bmrt, tensor->device_mem) to free it.
   After initialization, tensor->dtype = dtype, tensor->shape = shape, and tensor->st_mode = 0.

   Parameters: [out] tensor - The pointer of bm_tensor_t.
 It should not be NULL.